Sigma: Semantically Informative Pre-training for Skeleton-based Sign Language Understanding: What makes annotations costly in sign language processing?

 \section{What makes annotations costly in sign language processing?}

-In sign language processing, annotations refer to manually labelled data that describe the content and structure of SL videos.
+In sign language processing, annotations refer to manually labelled data that describe the content and structure of sign language videos.
 These annotations are essential for training supervised learning models, but are significantly more expensive and labour-intensive than those in natural language processing.

 There are three main reasons why annotations in this domain are costly: